rubyonjets/jets/docs/_docs/megamode-considerations.md

 ## Use of /tmp Folder

 Normally, AWS Lambda runs your application on a read-only filesystem.
 Rails assumes it has access to write to the filesystem.
 For example, it might create `tmp/cache` folders upon starting up.
 Rails gems or plugins might also assume write access.
-Because of this the rack application runs from the `/tmp` folder which AWS Lambda allows write access to.
+Because of this, the rack application runs from the `/tmp` folder which AWS Lambda allows write access to.

 Using the `/tmp` folder also increases the amount of space available to run applications to [512MB](https://docs.aws.amazon.com/lambda/latest/dg/limits.html).
 This is important because the maximum size of your uncompressed code on AWS Lambda is limited to [250MB](https://docs.aws.amazon.com/lambda/latest/dg/limits.html).
 A barebones Rails app, with gems, and the Ruby intrepreter sizes in at about 250MB.
 Using the `/tmp` folder allows for larger applications.